apitestbase/apitestbase.github.io/_docs/en/http-http-integration-unit-testing.md

     fraud.check.api.url=http://localhost:8090/fraudcheck
     account.api.url=http://localhost:8090/account
 ~~~
 Here the urls are the HTTP stubs' addresses.
-We use HTTP stubs, instead of any real (fully implemented) Fraud Check and Account APIs, as the dependencies during integration unit testing, like shown below.
+We use HTTP stubs, instead of any fully implemented and shared Fraud Check and Account APIs, as the dependencies during integration unit testing, like shown below.

 ![Open Account API Test Isolation](../../screenshots/http-http/open-account-api-test-isolation.png)